Saul McLeod, updated 2017

 During this period, they explore possibilities and begin to form their own identity based upon the outcome of their explorations.
-Failure to established a sense of identity within society ("I don’t know what I want to be when I grow up") can lead to role confusion.
-Role confusing involves the individual not being sure about themselves or their place in society.
+Failure to establish a sense of identity within society ("I don’t know what I want to be when I grow up") can lead to role confusion.
+Role confusion involves the individual not being sure about themselves or their place in society.

 6. Intimacy vs. Isolation

 Occurring in young adulthood (ages 18 to 40 yrs), we begin to share ourselves more intimately with others.
 We explore relationships leading toward longer-term commitments with someone other than a family member.

 Successful completion of this stage can result in happy relationships and a sense of commitment, safety, and care within a relationship.
 Avoiding intimacy, fearing commitment and relationships can lead to isolation, loneliness, and sometimes depression.
 Success in this stage will lead to the virtue of love.

 During middle adulthood (ages 40 to 65 yrs), we establish our careers, settle down within a relationship, begin our own families and develop a sense of being a part of the bigger picture.

 8. Ego Integrity vs. Despair

 As we grow older (65 years and over) and become senior citizens, we tend to slow down our productivity, and explore life as a retired person.
 It is during this time that we contemplate our accomplishments and are able to develop integrity if we see ourselves as leading a successful life.

-Erik Erikson believed if we see our lives as unproductive, feel guilt about our pasts, or feel that we did not accomplish our life goals, we become dissatisfied with life and develop despair, often leading to depression and hopelessness.
+Erik Erikson believed if we see our lives as unproductive, feel guilt about our past, or feel that we did not accomplish our life goals, we become dissatisfied with life and develop despair, often leading to depression and hopelessness.

 Erikson is rather vague about the causes of development.
 What kinds of experiences must people have in order to successfully resolve various psychosocial conflicts and move from one stage to another?
 The theory does not have a universal mechanism for crisis resolution.